TheCalebThornton/back-testing-stock-strats/README.md

 # Current Tasks
 #### Implement a custom Stochastic SMAC algorithm and backtest it.
 - [x] Implement math for STOCH and SMA
-- [ ] Modify the stock dataFrame with buy/sell signal column
+- [x] Modify the stock dataFrame with buy/sell signal column
+- [ ] Add a function that will find optimal parameters across multiple time frames
 #### Implement a backtesting sequence that accurately tests using 'prophet' package to advise investments
 - [ ] Challenge: I have to 'fit' the AI on historical stock data.
 Then RE-FIT the model for each day we make a trade/signal.
 - [ ] Challenge2: Need to exclude holidays and weekends from the predicitions